wildonion/gem/core/contexts/bot/twiscord/README.md

 Make sure that

-- you've ran the `scripts/setup.sh` already, so the token can be accessible from `.env`, also before running the  script please build a new application for the this bot inside the discord developer panel to get the token.
+- you've ran the `scripts/setup.sh` already, so the token can be accessible from `.env`, also before running the  script please build a new application for this bot inside the discord developer panel to get the token and invitation link.

 - this bot and redis are in a same docker network.